renickbuettner/survey-plugin/README.md

 The component twig layout is built with Bootstrap 5 classnames.
 If you do not have Bootstrap 5 in-place, please just add your own CSS.

+## How to use

+Just install the plugin and add the component to your page.
+Create a survey and add some options.
+Then select the survey in the component settings and you are done.

+It may is needed to add some own css rules to your theme to make it look nice for your template.
+The component is built with Bootstrap 5 classnames.

+The notification email is optional, and enables notifications for a survey.

+## Technical notice

 Also there are environment variables which may are handy:

 ```bash